Career as a Fashion Content Writer

 First things first, identify your niche

-Explore the many options available to you and identify which domain exactly do you want to indulge in.
+Explore the many options available to you and identify which domain exactly you want to indulge in.
 Is it fashion magazines that interest you or a particular fashion designer or brand?
 Do you enjoy writing feature articles or product reviews and marketing copy?
-Read on them, try it out, and come down to what interests you.
+Read on them, maybe try them out, and come down to what interests you.

 Pursue a course and feed your brain